 I work instinctively, mainly in oils, watercolours and mixed media.
 Sometimes I let the paint flow and mingle, other times I may use bold, energetic marks or concentrate on delicately capturing the contrast in light and tone.
-If things get too static, I sometimes have to throw out the worries about precision and just play with the paint using unusual tools and media combinations on paper or canvas.
+If things get too static, I have to throw out the worries about precision and just play with the paint in an experimental approach using unusual tools and media combinations.
 The paint often does its own thing, just like nature!”

-Kate Marr is a professional mixed media artist from Bournemouth, UK and is best known for her lively and atmospheric paintings based on locations from the Dorset coastline and the New Forest.
-She aims to paint “seascapes, landscapes and trees which bring joy to the soul and heart.”
+Kate Marr is a professional artist from Bournemouth, UK and is best known for her lively and atmospheric paintings based on locations from the Dorset coastline and the New Forest.
 Kate loves to create pieces in an intuitive way, focusing on evoking the mood and feeling of a place by using expressive marks.
 These works are created imaginatively, inspired by sketches, photos and memories of walks in these areas or en plein air.
 Kate uses high quality art materials in a variety of mixed media and technique.
 Her work has been featured in nationwide magazines including the Leisure Painter.
-She is a member of Artists in Dorset, Paint Dorset and Cad Arts collectives, and exhibits with these groups and also arranges her own solo shows.
-Kate has recently opened her own galleries in Bournemouth and Christchurch where she sells her paintings.
+She is a member of the friends of the ROI, Artists in Dorset, Paint Dorset and Cad Arts and exhibits with some of these groups and also arranges her own solo shows.
 Her work can be found in private art collections around the world.